 It might sound silly, but keep your llamas healthy.
 No amount of grooming can help an unhealthy llama shine.
 Feed your llamas a nutritious diet and provide them with proper care.
 This "grooming from the inside" will go a long way towards having llamas that look good on the outside.
 Llama grooming is very important, and it can also be a great way to bond with your llama.
 Here are some tips on how to groom llamas:

 Llamas can be infected with internal and external parasites.
-Internal parasites include gastrointestinal nematodes, lungworms, meningeal worms, tapeworms and flukes.
+Internal parasites include gastrointestinal nematodes, lungworms, meningeal worms, tapeworms, and flukes.
 These parasites can be eliminated with medicines currently used to treat cattle and sheep.
-External parasites (ticks, mites and lice) can be treated with pesticides approved for use on cattle.
+External parasites (ticks, mites, and lice) can be treated with pesticides approved by your veterinarian.